cambridge-ceu/csd3/docs/applications/regenie.md

       --ref-first               use the first allele as the reference for BGEN or PLINK bed/bim/fam input format [default assumes reference is last]
-      --keep FILE               file listing samples to retain in the analysis (no header; starts with FID IID) --remove FILE             file listing samples to remove from the analysis (no header; starts with FID IID) --extract FILE            file with IDs of variants to retain in the analysis
+      --keep FILE               comma-separated list of files listing samples to retain in the analysis (no header; starts with FID IID)
+      --remove FILE             comma-separated list of files listing samples to remove from the analysis (no header;
+                                starts with FID IID)
-      --exclude FILE            file with IDs of variants to remove from the analysis
+      --extract FILE            comma-separated list of files with IDs of variants to retain in the analysis
-  -p, --phenoFile FILE          phenotype file (header required starting with
+      --exclude FILE            comma-separated list of files with IDs of variants to remove from the analysis -p, --phenoFile FILE          phenotype file (header required starting with FID IID)
-                                FID IID)
       --phenoCol STRING         phenotype name in header (use for each